 Need for English language proficiency

-In order to find employment in the ICT sector, the Government of Ontario recommends a minimum of CLB 7 English.
+In order to find employment in the IT sector, the Government of Ontario recommends a minimum of CLB 7 English.
 However, many employers will accommodate those with lower English language proficiency, if a newcomer’s technical expertise is what they really need.
 Having others workers on the IT team who speak the same native language as the applicant may also be a key deciding factor.

 Bridging, training, and employment programs